dbp/weshift/readme.txt

 install in database with 9.1 by running CREATE EXTENSION pgcrypto in the database

 then set up dbmigrations and run the migrations that are in the migrations folder.

+Use of Digestive Functors:
+in order to be able to produce forms without corresponding views defined where they are used (ie, I want to be able to show a name change form without having set it up in the handler that is rendering whatever template that has the name change form), we use the same prefix everywhere and give defaults for the dfInput etc splices.